Reduce the impact of marketing aimed at children (Indicator 23)

 In connection with the introduction of the new scheme, it was announced that the MFU would be in effect for two years after which the scheme would be evaluated.
 The Norwegian Directorate of Health was commissioned by the Ministry of Health and Care Services to carry out the evaluation.
 In January 2017, the Norwegian Directorate of Health submitted its evaluation to the Ministry of Health and Care Services.

 The evaluation highlighted both strengths and weaknesses in relation to the scheme.
-The Norwegian Directorate of Health recommended a dialogue between the authorities and the sector about how the input on improvements presented by the evaluation could be addressed by the self-regulation scheme.
+The Norwegian Directorate of Health recommended a dialogue between the authorities and the industry about how the input on improvements presented by the evaluation could be addressed by the self-regulation scheme.
 Dialogue with other interested parties was also recommended.
 In 2019 the MFU scheme was evaluated by the Norwegian Institute of Public Health as requested by the Ministry of Health and Care Services.
-The evaluation provided proposals for the Ministry of Health and Care Services on discussion points for adjustments of the scheme to address the business sector.
+The evaluation provided proposals for the Ministry of Health and Care Services on topics that could be discussed with the industry regarding possible adjustments to the scheme.

 International collaboration

-Norway, through the Norwegian Directorate of Health, has led and been the secretariat for the WHO European Action Network on Reducing Marketing Pressure on Children during the period 2008-2015, and continues to participate actively in the network.
+Norway, through the Norwegian Directorate of Health, has led and been the secretariat for the WHO European Action Network on Reducing Marketing Pressure on Children during the period 2008-2015, and continues to participate actively in the network, which is now led by Portugal, through Direção-Geral da Saúde.

-Marketing of food aimed at infants and toddlers
+Marketing of foods aimed at infants and toddlers

-WHO and UNICEF have documented how parents and pregnant women globally are exposed to aggressive marketing for breast milk substitutes and how marketing of these products influences decisions on infant feeding and undermines breastfeeding.
-(How the marketing of formula milk influences our decisions on infant feeding.)
+WHO and United Nations Children’s Fund (UNICEF) have documented how aggressive marketing for breast milk substitutes influences decisions on infant feeding and undermines breastfeeding (How the marketing of formula milk influences our decisions on infant feeding.
+Geneva: World Health Organization and the United Nations Children’s Fund (UNICEF), 2022).

-WHA 69.9 (Guidance on ending the inappropriate promotion of foods for infants and young children) has clarified that the Code applies to all milk that is specifically marketed to feed infants and young children up to the age of 3 years.
-According to WHA 69.9., foods for infants and young children that are not products that function as breast-milk substitutes should only be promoted if they meet all the relevant national, regional and global standards for composition, safety, quality and nutrient levels, and are in line with national dietary guidelines.
-To date, this has not been implemented in the EC regulations or in Norway.
+The World Health Assembly (WHA 69.9 Guidance on ending the inappropriate promotion of foods for infants and young children) has clarified that the Code applies to all milk that is specifically marketed to feed infants and young children up to the age of 3 years.
+According to the World Health Assembly, foods for infants and young children that are not products that function as breast-milk substitutes should only be promoted if they meet all the relevant national, regional and global standards for composition, safety, quality and nutrient levels, and are in line with national dietary guidelines.
+To date, this has not been implemented in the EU regulations or in Norway.

 Global indicator definition